andylang8445/andylang8445.github.iioo/_posts/2021-03-11-Lesson2_WritingTheFirstProgram.md

 ```
 andylang8445
 11 March, 2021
+Program ended with exit code: 8
 ```

-The sample code of mine would be included below
+The sample code of mine would be included below.
+I recommend trying this on your own and check my answer of mine.
 <div>
 <a onclick = "this.nextSibling.style.display=(this.nextSibling.style.display=='none')?'block':'none';" href = "javascript:void(0)">
 <b><i>View Code</i></b>